Pre-Production Overview

 to your original concept of the film and the internal make-up of the character.
 Think about the character and decide what sort of “look or voice” will communicate these internal characteristics to the audience.

-Keep in mind, headshots are manufactured images of what the actor thinks a director wants to see.
-Look for things like facial structure, the expression in the eyes.
+Keep in mind that headshots are manufactured images of what the actor thinks a director wants to see.
+Look for things like facial structure and the expression in the eyes.

 Talking to the Actors – Scheduling the Audition